Posted October 7

 • Family history of deep vein thrombosis or venous diseases

-A board-certified vein specialist can distinguish CVI from other vascular conditions, including peripheral artery disease or lymphatic disorders, and determine whether your deep or superficial veins are affected.
+A vein specialist can distinguish CVI from other vascular conditions, including peripheral artery disease or lymphatic disorders, and determine whether your deep or superficial veins are affected.

 What makes a great vein doctor for CVI?

-Top vein specialists stay current with evolving techniques and participate in professional organizations.
+Top vein specialists stay current with evolving techniques and participate in professional organizations

 How can our vein doctors help with chronic venous insufficiency?

-How to Book an Appointment?
+How to Book an Appointment with Vein Treatment Clinic?

 We handle insurance verification in advance, working with most major plans to cover medically necessary CVI treatments.
-Find a location near you.

 What to expect during your CVI consultation?